Baltimore classification: Group I: double-stranded DNA viruses

 The first Baltimore group contains viruses that have a double-stranded DNA (dsDNA) genome.
 All dsDNA viruses have their mRNA synthesized in a three-step process.
 First, a transcription preinitiation complex binds to the DNA upstream of the transcription site, recruiting a host RNA polymerase enzyme.
 Once the RNA polymerase is recruited, it uses the negative-sense strand as a template for synthesizing mRNA strands, which are positive sense.
 The RNA polymerase then terminates transcription upon reaching a specific signal, such as a polyadenylation site.

 dsDNA viruses make use of several mechanisms to replicate their genome.
 A widely used method is bidirectional replication, in which two replication forks are established at a replication origin site and move in opposite directions on a DNA molecule.
 A rolling circle mechanism that produces linear strands while progressing in a loop around a circular genome is also common.
 Many dsDNA viruses use a strand displacement method whereby one strand is synthesized from a template strand, and a complementary strand is then synthesized from the previously synthesized strand to form a dsDNA genome.
 Lastly, some dsDNA viruses are replicated as part of a process called replicative transposition, whereby a viral genome that is integrated into a host cell's genome is replicated to another part of the host cell's genome.

 dsDNA viruses can be divided informally into those that replicate in the nucleus, and as such are relatively dependent on host cell machinery for transcription and replication, and those that replicate in cytoplasm, in which case they have obtained their own means of transcription and replication. dsDNA viruses are also sometimes divided between tailed dsDNA viruses, which refers to members of the realm Duplodnaviria, specifically the head-tail of the class Caudoviricetes, and tailless or non-tailed (icosahedral) dsDNA viruses, which refers to viruses in the realms Singelaviria and Varidnaviria.
 (Note: Viruses in the realm Singelaviria were previously classified in the realm Varidnaviria before 2025, so sources that refer to Varidnaviria before 2025 are also referring to viruses that now belong to Singelaviria.)

-dsDNA viruses are classified into five realms and include many taxa that are unassigned to a realm:
+dsDNA viruses are classified into six realms and many taxa that are unassigned to a realm: